 Assessing the Level of Care Needed

-- The individual’s ability to perform daily tasks, such as bathing, dressing, and feeding.
+- The individual’s ability to perform daily tasks such as bathing, dressing, preparing meals, and managing medication.

 Role of Local Authorities

-For more detailed information on how local authorities assess care needs and the financial implications, you can refer to our guide on care fees and jointly owned property.
+For more detailed information on how local authorities assess care needs and the financial implications for jointly owned property, you can refer to our guide on care fees and jointly owned property.

 Family Responsibilities and Considerations